SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 ![Default application](/images/users-guide/Administration/admin-settings-application.png)

 Under **Default application**, you can select a default application from the list which will apply to all users within the tenant.
+Whenever the platform is accessed, for example, by domain name only, without mentioning a specific application, the application selected as default application is used as default landing page.

+{{< c8y-admon-info >}}
->**Info:** All users must have access to this application.
+All users must have access to this application.
+{{< /c8y-admon-info >}}

 Under **Access control**, administrators can enable cross-origin resource sharing or "CORS" on the {{< product-c8y-iot >}} API.